dvdsk/prosesitter.nvim/README.md

+# Development pauzed
+There are excellent alternatives for spell and grammer checking such as [ltex](https://valentjn.github.io/ltex/) which can check latex, markdown and comments.
+I have limited time and the need for me to work on this further has demished.
+It was a great project to hone my lua skills and learn about treesitter.

 # prosesitter

 Prosesitter uses treesitter and vale to bring true syntax aware prose linting to neovim.
 While it is reasonably feature complete it still **needs a lot of stability work**.
 There is a list of great alternative the end of the readme if you are looking for something right now.